andre-paraense/survicate-flutter-sdk/example/README.md

 After these three first steps, you are ready to run the example app in Android and/or iOS, correctly connected to your Survicate account.

+When you run the example app, you will notice there are a few buttons:
+* Invoke event SURVEY: sends an event with the name `SURVEY` to Survicate.
+* Enter screen SCREEN: sends an entered screen event with the screen name `SCREEN` to Survicate.
+* Leave screen SCREEN: sends a left screen event with the screen name `SCREEN` to Survicate.
+* Set user id = 1 and first name = USER: sends user traits with the correspondent values to Survicate.
+* Reset: if you are testing, this button is useful to reset all that has been sent to Survicate so it can be sent again.
+* Register survey activity listeners: registers listeners that will be called upon some activities, such as "survey displayed", "questions answered", "survey closed" and "survey completed".
+Upon being called, the values of these callbacks will appear on the example app screen.
+* Unregister survey activity listeners: unregisters the above listeners.